 • Might have bugs.
 Test whatever you generate with a paper model or scrap fabric before committing to fabric.

 • Linear segments only currently.
 I might look into curved corners and beziers in the future.
 For now, just draw lots of points to simulate curves, and move the points if you need to adjust them.
+Your sewing accuracy will be less than the points not being a perfect curve.

 • Wide gussets (wider than the paper width) aren’t tiled.